-- 12.157 In Suffolk Coastal District there is a deficit of accessible natural greenspace along the northern edge of Ipswich.
+- 12.205 Land is identified under this policy for open space.
+In Suffolk Coastal District there is a deficit of accessible natural greenspace along the northern edge of Ipswich.
 The planned provision of a country park at Ipswich Garden Suburb will help address this deficiency.
-This is relevant for nearby parishes in Suffolk Coastal District such as Westerfield. - 12.158 The Ipswich Garden Suburb is a significant urban extension to Ipswich which will provide up to 3,500 new homes, supported by new social, community and physical infrastructure provision.
+This is relevant for nearby parishes in Suffolk Coastal District such as Westerfield. - 12.206 The Ipswich Garden Suburb is a significant urban extension to Ipswich which will provide up to 3,500 new homes, supported by new social, community and physical infrastructure provision.
 The provision of a country park is an important element of the Ipswich Garden Suburb required to mitigate the impact of new development from the Ipswich Garden Suburb and beyond the Ipswich Garden Suburb in both Ipswich Borough Council and Suffolk Coastal District areas on nearby sites designated as being of international importance for their nature conservation interest (e.g. Orwell and Deben estuaries European sites).
-Part of the land required for the provision of a country park, including a car park to serve the country park is located within Suffolk Coastal. - 12.159 An outline planning application for the Henley Gate part of the Ipswich Garden Suburb, which includes the areas within Suffolk Coastal District, received a resolution to grant permission in April 2018 subject to the Section 106 agreement being drawn up. - 12.160 Policy SCLP12.22 allocates two parcels of land for public open space as part of the new country park.
+Part of the land required for the provision of a country park, including a car park to serve the country park is located within Suffolk Coastal District. - 12.207 An outline planning application for the Henley Gate part of the Ipswich Garden Suburb, which includes the areas within Suffolk Coastal District, received a resolution to grant permission in April 2018 subject to the Section 106 agreement being drawn up. - 12.208 Policy SCLP12.22 allocates two parcels of land for public open space as part of the new country park.
 This allocation will help maintain the separate identity of Westerfield from the new development.
 The provision of the car park to serve the country park is expected to be provided within that parcel of land accessed via Westerfield Road.

-Policy SCLP12.22: Land off Lower Road and Westerfield Road (Ipswich Garden Suburb Country Park)
+Policy SCLP12.23: Land off Lower Road and Westerfield Road (Ipswich Garden Suburb Country Park)